 This course will focused on Information systems analysis and design which is a method used by companies ranging from IBM to PepsiCo to Sony to create and maintain information systems that perform basic business functions such as keeping track of customer names and addresses, processing orders, and paying employees.
 The main goal of systems analysis and design is to improve organizational systems, typically through applying software that can help employees accomplish key business tasks more easily and efficiently.
 As a systems analyst, you will be at the center of developing this software.
 The analysis and design of information systems are based on: Your understanding of the organization's objectives, structure, and processes Your knowledge of how to exploit information technology for advantage To be successful in this endeavor, you should follow a structured approach.
 The SDLC, is a four-phased approach to identifying, analyzing, designing, and implementing an information system.
 Throughout this course, we use the SDLC to organize our discussion of the systems development process.
 Before we talk about the SDLC, we first describe what is meant by systems analysis and design.
 Systems Analysis and Design: Core Concepts The major goal of systems analysis and design is to improve organizational systems.
 Often this process involves developing or acquiring application software and training employees to use it.
-Application software, also called a system, is designed to support a specific organizational function or process, such as inventory management, payroll, or market analysis.
+Application software, also called a system, is designed to support a specific organizational function or process, such as inventory management, powell, or market analysis.
+The goal of application software is to turn management, payroll, or market analysis.
 The goal of application software is to turn data into information.
-Course objective: This course aims to enhance the set of techniques and tools that the analyst/designer requires for success.
+Course objective: Course objectives This course aims to enhance the set of techniques and tools that the analyst/designer requires for success.
 It also addresses some of the "softer" but critical other skills such as creativity and the ability to understand the market needs of the business.
 Furthermore, the successful analyst/designer must be able to understand consumer needs; ensure integration with legacy systems; provide user interface requirements; establish standards, security, and network architecture; and finally to provide the necessary project management to ensure Implementation.
-Student's obligation In this course is: • Study all lectures - PDF Files . • A recorded videos for some of the lectures by my voice • Attendance in the class for most lect.s . • Many VERBAL Quizzes. • Many UNVERBAL quizzes. • Many H.W. • MidTerm And final Theoretical Exams. • Present Report and/or seminar .
-I have tried to take advantage of the resources provided by Erbil Technical University to serve students in the best way, through: - Publish all lectures PDF Files, Degrees, References etc on Moodle https://moodle.epu.edu.iq/course/view.php?id=578 Many lectures in clas For :- Discusses the Lectures Ask Answer Questions Makes pop quizzes .
-Discussion including
+Student's obligation Student's obligation In this course is: